 - Putting your sunscreen on all by yourself this morning was helpful.

 - Thank you for waiting for dinner to eat.
 Snacking always fills you up!
-I appreciate you understanding your body!
+I appreciate your understanding of your body!

 - Thanks for putting the caps back on the markers.